Longboat Key, Florida: 20th century

+21st century

+On the evening prior to, and day of, the September 11 attacks, President George W. Bush stayed at the Colony Beach and Tennis Resort on Longboat Key before later visiting Emma E. Booker Elementary School in Sarasota.
+The Colony Resort was selected because it was a location that would be easy to secure.

+In early 2024, it was announced that a new public library would be built on Longboat Key.
+The library is to be a part of the Sarasota County Library System.

 Geography

-According to the United States Census Bureau, the town has a total area of 41.4 km2, of which 10.7 km2 is land and 30.7 km2, or 74.19%, is water.
+According to the United States Census Bureau, the town has a total area of 41.4 km2, of which 10.7 km2 is land and 30.7 km2, or 74.19%, of which is water.

-Longboat Key is located north of St. Armands Key, with its circle of shopping and dining, and Lido Key, and south of Bradenton Beach, Holmes Beach, and Anna Maria, which are located on adjacent Anna Maria Island.
-The nearby cities of Sarasota and Bradenton and the Sarasota–Bradenton International Airport round out Longboat Key's varied list of geographic amenities.
+Longboat Key is located north of St. Armands Key, with its circle of shopping and dining, and Lido Key, and south of Bradenton Beach, Holmes Beach, and Anna Maria, which are located on the adjacent Anna Maria Island.
+The nearby cities of Sarasota and Bradenton and the Sarasota–Bradenton International Airport rounds out Longboat Key's varied list of geographic amenities.
 State Road 789 (Gulf of Mexico Drive) runs the length of the island, with ancillary boulevards branching off to residential neighborhoods.
 From some locations one can see both Sarasota Bay and the Gulf of Mexico.

-At other points the island widens and accommodates various homes owned both singly and in condominiums, hotels, and sports clubs.
-Some Longboat Key residents are "snowbirds", who vacation on or own second homes on Longboat Key, and are present only during the winter months.
+At other points the island widens and accommodates various homes owned by both singly and in condominiums, hotels, and sports clubs.
+Some Longboat Key residents are "snowbirds", who vacation at or own second homes on Longboat Key, and are present only during the winter months.
 Others are homesteaders, utilizing the various homestead exemptions provided to Florida citizens who own and occupy their principal residences within the state, as set forth under the Florida Constitution.

-There are numerous restaurants on Longboat Key, including Mar Vista, The Lazy Lobster, The Dry Dock, Pattigeorge's Restaurant, Chart House, the Longboat Key Club Restaurant, Euphemia Haye, Maison Blanche, Bayou Tavern, and Harry's.
-There are also full-service grocery stores, including Publix, and pharmacies, located centrally.
-Most of the Gulf side of Longboat Key comprises beaches.
+Most of the Gulf side of Longboat Key consists of beaches.
 The southernmost area of the key is mostly part of the Longboat Key Club.

 Jewfish Key

 Jewfish Key is an island that covers 38 acre located within city limits.
-The island is only accessible via boat and the eastern part of the key is a nature preserve.
-Electricity is provided via underwater cables and there is no landline phone lines to the key.
+The island is only accessible via boat and the eastern part of the key is a nature reserve.
+Electricity is provided via underwater cables and there are no landline phone lines to the key.
 Residents of the island get water from wells and use septic tanks.

 Until the 1930s, Jewfish Key was two islands: Pickett Key to the north and Fisherman's Key located to the south.
-When the US Army Corps of Engineers dredged the Intracoastal Waterway they needed a place to deposit the spoil; and the two owners (whose last names were Jordan and Zeisse) allowed for the spoil to be placed to make a single island in exchange for a deed to this now one island and "a case of whisky".
-The island's name comes from when local fisherman started calling the island Jewfish Key because they caught large amounts of Goliath groupers or Jewfish there.
+When the US Army Corps of Engineers dredged the Intracoastal Waterway they needed a place to deposit the spoil; and the two owners (whose last names were Jordan and Zeisse) allowed for the spoil to be placed in order to make a single island in exchange for a deed to this now one island and "a case of whisky".
+The island's name comes from when local fishermen started calling the island Jewfish Key because they caught large amounts of Goliath groupers or Jewfish there.